kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/13-handling-user-events.md

 # Handling User Events
-Web applications are constantly using events
+* Web applications are constantly using events
   * type something into input
   * move mouse around
   * page loads
   * page unloads

 ## How can we detect if a user enters something into an input text box?
 * We want to know a user typed something
 * And we want to know what they typed

 ## Handling Events in React

 ### Two Steps
 1. Declare an Event Handler
-    * An Event Handler is a function that should be ran whenever that event occurs
+    * An `Event Handler` is a function that should be ran whenever that event occurs
-2. We pass the event handler to the element that we want to monitor for events
+2. We pass the `Event Handler` to the element that we want to monitor for events
     * We want to know whenever the `input` element inside our SearchBar Component has its text changed

-#### How should we name our event handler?
+### How should we name our event handler?
 * onInputChange()
 * handleInputChange()

+* General it is:
-General it is `on/handle` then the name of the element you are watching for the event and then the name of the event itself
+* `on` or `handle` +  `the name of the element you are watching for the event` + `the name of the event itself`

+`handleInputChange()`

 ```
 class SearchBar extends Component {
+  // define event handler here
   handleInputChange() {

   }